Admission to MLA Program

 Applicants are required to have three (3) letters of recommendation: at least two from college instructors and, if applicable, one from an employer or other individual knowledgeable about the candidates academic record and potential for graduate-level study.
 Letters from personal acquaintances are not suitable.
-Applicants who have been out of school for several years may request letters from employers or other persons in a position to evaluate their professional abilities and academic potential, although letters from university instructors are preferred.
-Referees should utilize the Reference Form provided on-line by the Graduate School.
-Letters of recommendation are to be submitted on-line.
+Applicants who have been out of school for several years may request letters from employers or other persons in a position to evaluate their professional abilities and academic potential.
+Letters of recommendation are to be submitted by the recommender online.

 Statement of Intent or Statement of Academic and Professional Goals

 Candidates must submit a written statement that addresses their background as it relates to their academic and professional interest in landscape architecture, and motivation for graduate study at Virginia Tech.
 The statement of intent is part of the online application’s supplemental materials and a critical component of the application package.
 Students applying for the Advanced Standing should include this request in their statement of Academic and Professional Goals (also referred to as Statement of Purpose), as well as a description of their focused area of study and of their past educational and/or work experience related to the study of landscape architecture.
 Applicants should limit their responses to 1,000 words.